securityfirst/tent-content/contents_en/emergency-support/physical/beginner/physical.md

 ### If you are having a physical security emergency, the following are useful resources.

-# IMMEDIATE SUPPORT

-Normally available for support within the first 24 hours
+For support within the first 24 hours, contact your embassy first.
+Front Line Defenders also operates a 24-hour helpline.

 **Where:** Global Embassy Listings [https://embassy-finder.com](https://embassy-finder.com)

-## Front Line
+## Front Line Defenders

 **Where:** Global